-Besides being a reading-promoter and a photo-blogger, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI) and the International Association for Translation and Intercultural Studies (IATIS); and Translators Without Borders Organization (TWB).
+Besides being a reading-promoter and a photo-blogger, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI); the International Association for Translation and Intercultural Studies (IATIS); and Translators Without Borders Organization (TWB).

-Dina’s greatest loves are art, books, poetry, nature, writing, photography, translation, traveling and music.
+Dina’s greatest passions are art, books, poetry, nature, writing, photography, translation, traveling and music.
 She is in a serious relationship with words.
-Considering the power of words to help, to heal, to hinder, to hurt, to harm, to humiliate and to humble, she hopes to inspire as many people as possible through her writings and to change their lives for the better.
+Based on her belief in the power of words to help, to heal, to hinder, to hurt, to harm, to humiliate and to humble, she hopes to inspire as many people as possible through her writings and to change their lives for the better.
 She is willingly obsessed with Frida Kahlo and is inspired and influenced by Elizabeth Gilbert, Dalai Lama, Paulo Coelho, Naguib Mahfouz and Radwa Ashour.
 She muses at the world through a lens steeped in mindfulness, adventure and tenderness.
 She lives for adventure and wakes each morning with the excitement of a new day waiting to unfold at her feet.